Updated 24 July 2023

 Salaries, Day Rates, and Cost of Living in Switzerland

-You will be pleasantly surprised at the day rate or salary you are offered, as this will seem high in comparison to elsewhere in Europe.
-However, the cost of living in Switzerland is higher than in its neighbouring countries so this needs to be factored in.
-The cost of goods and renting also vary depending on whether you live in a city or a town, you can see here for average prices of goods and services.
+The offered day rate or salary may pleasantly surprise you as they often seem high compared to other European nations.
+However, the cost of living in Switzerland is higher than its neighbouring countries.
+Hence, you’ll need to factor in the cost of goods and renting, which can vary depending on whether you live in a city or a town.

-The Swiss Franc (CHF) is a very strong currency, therefore people in Switzerland are able to afford a comfortable lifestyle, but this will naturally depend on your financial commitments.
+Although the Swiss Franc (CHF) is a strong currency and provides a comfortable lifestyle, this will depend on your financial commitments.